TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Mechanics/4 - Downtime.md

 ### Go Shopping

 If you spend Downtime Dice going shopping for something you need, this represents spending extra time and effort making or finding a good deal.
 When you roll to [[3 - Economy#Buying Things|buy something]], add your expended Downtime Dice to the pool.

+---
+- Downtime inspired by and adapted from [Blades in the Dark by John Harper](https://www.drivethrurpg.com/en/product/170689/blades-in-the-dark)